-Payment gateway: is a merchant service provided by an e-commerce application service provider that authorizes credit card or direct payments processing for e-businesses, online retailers, bricks and clicks, or traditional brick and mortar.
+Payment gateway: A merchant service provided by an e-commerce application service provider that authorizes credit card or direct payments processing for e-businesses, online retailers, bricks and clicks, or traditional brick and mortar.

-Payment Initiation Service (PIS): A service to initiate a payment order at the request of the Payment Service User with respect to a payment account held at another Payment Service Provider.
+Payment Initiation Service (PIS): A service to initiate a payment order at the request of the PSU with respect to a payment account held at another PSP.